jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ![Denver and Phoenix](https://github.com/jasonmerecki/blog/blob/main/useepoch/DenPhoExample.png)

-The key to understanding this is to see the geographical Time Zone area containing Phoenix is "America/Phoenix".
-It defines a geographical area where people agree to set calendars and clocks together.
-This area has agreed to have a -07:00 offset all year long, and does not observe daylight saving time.
+The key difference is that Phoenix is in the Time Zone area named  "America/Phoenix".
+It defines the geographical area  where people agree to set calendars and clocks together.
+Since this area has agreed to have a -07:00 offset all year long, it is separate from the "America/Denver" zone, where

+and does not observe daylight saving time.
 The name for -07:00 to describe this offset is "Mountain Standard Time" (and[some systems will call this "Arizona Time"](https://stackoverflow.com/questions/42424829/getting-the-arizona-standard-time-in-net), further underscoring the need to differentiate a Time Zone region from a UTC Offset name).

 ## Putting it together